I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 October 30th.

-Despite President Bush's perpetually abysmal approval ratings, it appears his increasingly hostile rhetoric against Iran has drummed up enough fear of a nuclear holocaust or World War III that a majority of Americans are in favor of a U.S. strike against Iran aimed at curtailing its apparent nuclear ambitions.
+Despite President Bush's perpetually abysmal approval ratings, it appears his increasingly hostile rhetoric against Iran has drummed up enough fear of a nuclear Holocaust or World War III that a majority of Americans are in favor of a U.S. strike against Iran aimed at curtailing its apparent nuclear ambitions.

-Democrat candidate Hillary Clinton is voters number one choice to deal with Iran with 21% saying that they would like to see her take on Tehran from the White House.
+Democrat candidate Hillary Clinton is voters' number one choice to deal with Iran, with 21% saying that they would like to see her take on Tehran from the White House.

-Giuliani is the second choice at 15%.
+Giuliani is a second choice at 15%.

 29, just 29% of Americans think that we should not attack Iran with one in five people unsure.